 I love this foundation for a lot of reasons.
 Firstly, it’s SPF 50.
 The air pump tube component is so easy, mess-free, hygienic, and it makes traveling easy.
 And then there’s the snail serum.
 If you’re unfamiliar with the skincare benefits of snail mucin, please enlighten yourself to the wonders of the snail world.
 The foundation coverage feels light-medium but the color correction is really real.
 Day or night, it’s perfect.

 This is an excellent foundation in very poor packaging.
 It was developed by a plastic surgeon and dermatologist in Beverly Hills for post-laser skin.
 Kourtney Kardashian has sung her praises of this foundation loudly, calling it her holy grail and revealing that sister Kendall uses it too (the formula for acne-prone skin).

 I’ve used this over freshly micro-needled skin and have never broken out from it.
 The brand chalks this up to the proprietary oxygenating complex that allows skin to breathe through the product.
 The pump and cap component need serious help, but this is an holy grail product, especially during a flare-up.
 (You can read my full review of Oxygenetix Oxygenating Foundation here.)

 I’d build a heart-shaped trellis for this product—it’s that good.
 It’s an unbeatable tag team of niacinamide, non-nano micronized zinc, and hyaluronic acid.
 Despite popular opinion, I wear sunscreen on my face.
-Even though I carry an unseasonable tan with me everywhere I go, I do like to protect my face with zinc oxide (mostly because it’s a great ingredient for treating PD).
+Even though I carry an unseasonable tan with me everywhere I go, I do like to protect my face with zinc oxide.

 Make sure to shake this up really well before applying it.
 It’ll have a slight white cast for a few seconds, and then oxidizes to your skin tone like magic.